08 Aug How We Made Our Traveling Tiny Life Possible

 None of this was easy, but it was entirely doable.
 We hope this will inspire you to work towards your dreams because as we learned, anything is possible.

 Hello!
 I’m one half of Adventure or Bust.
-I run a small Strategy and Design company called One Fish Two.
+I’m originally from Baltimore but grew up in Sarasota, Florida.
+I run a small Strategy and Design company called Ascent Collective.
+I’m extremely passionate about sustainability, minimalism, tiny life, and personal finance.
 I enjoy hiking, fishing, biking, and spending time with Steven and our two Aussies.